idling-mind/flowfunc/README.md

 return name and type.
 If the parser encounters an error while parsing the docstring, it will fallback to the function signature.

+Once the parser processes the docstring or the function signature, it creates a `Node` object which is a `pydantic` object.

 ## Ports
 `Ports` are the inputs and outputs of a `Node`.
 So they basically mean the inputs or outputs of a function.
 Ports can render controls in the node and let the user